sushi133/Mediation-analysis-with-the-mediator-and-outcome-missing-not-at-random/README.md

 ### Abstract

+We considered a sample size of 1000, and simulated 500 data sets for each simulation scenario.
+We applied the following three methods to compare their results on the estimations of the NIE and NDE: 1) complete case analysis, which provides consistent estimates under
+MCAR; 2) our proposed methods using the Expectation-Maximization algorithm, which are designed to deal with the MNAR assumptions under concern; and 3) oracle estimators, which are obtained by using the true values of the missing data.

 ### Code

 Setting A, binary M and binary Y under MNAR Assumptions 2/3/4/5 when M and Y are not independent conditioning on T and X, and when M and Y are independent conditioning on T and X: